French screen legend Michel Piccoli dead at 94 - France 24

 He died "in the arms of his wife Ludivine and his children Inord and Missia after a stroke", the family told AFP.

-Piccoli starred in a string of classics which redefined world cinema, from Luis Bunel's "Belle de Jour" and "The Discreet Charm of the Bourgeoisie" to a typically memorable turn opposite Brigitte Bardot in Jean-Luc Godard's "Contempt" in 1963.
+Piccoli -- who passed on May 12 -- starred in a string of classics which redefined world cinema, from Luis Bunuel's "Belle de Jour" and "The Discreet Charm of the Bourgeoisie" to a typically memorable turn opposite Brigitte Bardot in Jean-Luc Godard's "Contempt" in 1963.

+Bardot said that though she and the left-wing Piccoli were polar opposites politically, they shared great "mutual esteem".

+"He had humour and talent," she told AFP.
+"And he liked my backside," she added cryptically.

-A masterful performer with a wickedly malicious edge, he managed to carve out a hugely prolific career as both an art house icon and a kind of French Cary Grant.
+A masterful performer with a wickedly malicious edge, Piccoli managed to carve out a hugely prolific career as both an arthouse icon and a kind of French Cary Grant.

-Like Grant and other Hollywood all-rounders Jimmy Stewart and Gary Cooper, Piccoli was able to adapt himself to virtually any kind of material without altering his essential everyman screen persona.
+Like Grant and other Hollywood all-rounders Jimmy Stewart and Gary Cooper, Piccoli was able to adapt himself to virtually any material without altering his essential everyman screen persona.

-With his bald forehead, vast eyebrows and sly grin, he hopped easily from seducer to cop to gangster to pope, with a predilection in the 1970s and 1980s for ambiguous and cynical roles.
+"You did not direct Piccoli.
+You filmed him," said Gilles Jacob, the former head of the Cannes film festival, who led the tributes to a man who he said was "as indispensible to France as water, sun and wind".

 - Actor and activist -

+With his bald forehead, vast eyebrows and sly grin, he hopped easily from seducer to cop to gangster to pope, with a particular predilection for ambiguous and cynical roles.

-Yet despite his omnipresence, with Bunel alone casting him in six of his films, Piccoli never won a French Oscar -- the Cesar -- despite being nominated four times including for Louis Malle's "Milou in May" and Jacques Rivette's "La Belle Noiseuse" in 1991.
+Yet despite his omnipresence, with Bunuel alone casting him in six of his films, Piccoli never won a French Oscar -- the Cesar -- despite being nominated four times including for Louis Malle's last film "Milou in May" and Jacques Rivette's "La Belle Noiseuse" in 1991.

-He did, however, win best actor at the Cannes film festival in 1980 for playing a tortured Italian judge in Marco Bellocchio's "A Leap in the Dark" and the following year shared best actor at Berlin for "Une etrange affaire".
+He did, however, win best actor at Cannes in 1980 for playing a tortured Italian judge in Marco Bellocchio's "A Leap in the Dark" and the following year shared best actor at Berlin for "Une etrange affaire".

-Piccoli was a life-long lift-winger who counted the philosophers Simone de Beauvoir and John-Paul Sartre among his friends, but that did not stop him raging against repression in the old Eastern Bloc and supporting the Polish trade union, Solidarity.
+Piccoli was a life-long activist and former communist who counted the philosophers Simone de Beauvoir and Jean-Paul Sartre among his friends, but that did not stop him raging against repression in the old Eastern Bloc and supporting the Polish trade union, Solidarity.

+Its struggle was one of a long list of causes he supported.
+Having witnessed Jews being rounded up in occupied Paris as a teenager, he could not bear people to say that "they did not know" about the suffering of others.

-One of his best known films outside France was Marco Ferreri's 1973 "La Grande Bouffe" (Blow-Out), in which a group of male friends shut themselves up in a house with prostitutes and try to eat themselves to death.
+One of his best known films outside France was Marco Ferreri's 1973 "La Grande Bouffe", in which a group of male friends shut themselves up in a house with prostitutes and try to eat themselves to death.

-Yet despite his omnipresence, with Bunel alone casting him in six of his films, Piccoli never won a French Oscar -- the Cesar -- despite being nominated four times including for Louis Malle's "Milou in May" and Jacques Rivette's "La Belle Noiseuse" in 1991.

-He did, however, win best actor at the Cannes film festival in 1980 for playing a tortured Italian judge in Marco Bellocchio's "A Leap in the Dark" and the following year shared best actor at Berlin for "Une etrange affaire".

 "I do not put on an act...
 I slip away behind my characters.
 To be an actor you have to be flexible," Piccoli said.